Ten Famous Ethiopians – A Travel Blog

 Tirunesh Dibaba

-Tirunesh Dibaba has won three gold Olympic medals and five gold World Championship medals.
-She also holds the world record for 5000 meters.
+Tirunesh Dibaba has three gold Olympic medals.
+And five gold World Championships.
+In addition, she holds the world record for 5000 meters.

 Abele Bikila

-Abele Bikila (1932-1975) won two Olympic gold medals for the marathon.
-The first was in Rome in 1960 where he ran barefoot.
-The second was in Tokyo in 1964 where he wore shoes.
+Abele Bikila (1932-1975) has two Olympic gold medals for the marathon.
+In 1960 he won in Rome.
+Where he ran barefoot.
+In 1964 he won in Tokyo.
+There he wore shoes.

 Haile Gebrselassie